RVxLab/ubuntu-setup/README.md

 Restarts the installation by removing /var/tmp/.ubuntu-setup-progress

 --with-docker
-Installs the Docker, also adds your user to the docker group
+Install Docker, also adds your user to the docker group

 --with-nvm
 Install nvm